sqlfluff/vscode-sqlfluff/README.md

 ![.github/workflows/ci.yml](https://github.com/dorzey/vscode-sqlfluff/workflows/.github/workflows/ci.yml/badge.svg)

-An extension to use the [sqlfluff](https://github.com/alanmcruickshank/sqlfluff) linter in vscode.
+An extension to use the [SQLFluff](https://github.com/alanmcruickshank/sqlfluff) linter in vscode.

-The extension expects sqlfluff to be installed and already added to the path.
-If it is installed but cannot be found, add the path to your preferences as seen below.
+The extension expects SQLFluff to already added to the path.
+If it cannot be found then add the path to your preferences as seen below.

 ```json
 {